MapsPeople/docs/src/content/map/map-styling/display-settings-practice.md

 </mi-tab-panel>
 <mi-tab-panel id="ios">

-## Style the Map using Display Rules
+## Style the Map using Display Rules on iOS

 In the [MapsIndoors CMS](https://cms.mapsindoors.com/types) you can set display rules for the different types of locations in your MapsIndoors content.
 The changes you make in the CMS will take effect whenever your app reboots or when you call `MapsIndoors.synchroniseContent()` within the app session.